-Bankruptcy laws in the United States are provided to provide a guide on how individuals going through rough financial times can achieve some relief.
+Bankruptcy laws in the United States provide a guide on how individuals going through rough financial times can achieve some relief.
 However, the process itself will likely end up costing you more cash, which is ironic considering that financial constraints are the reason why people file for bankruptcy.
 Bankruptcy in the U.S is covered under Chapter 7 and Chapter 13 of the Bankruptcy laws.

 What is the difference between Chapter 7 and Chapter 13 bankruptcy?

-Chapter 7 mainly focuses on liquidation, and it eliminates a huge chunk of your unsecured debt.
+Chapter 7 bankruptcy mainly focuses on liquidation, and it eliminates a huge chunk of your unsecured debt.
 Some of those debts include medical debts and credit card debts which you do not need to pay once they are eliminated.
-Chapter 13 is for those that have filed for bankruptcy, but they still have a significant amount of cash every month to pay off some of their debt.
+Chapter 13 bankruptcy is for those that have filed for bankruptcy, but they still have a significant amount of cash every month to pay off some of their debt.

 How much does it cost to file Chapter 7 Bankruptcy?